Marie Koré: Life

 She was born in 1912 or maybe 1910.
 She came from a village which is now part of a settlement named Gohra near the town of Gboguhé.
 She went to Basse-Côte, where she met and married a Frenchman but they were soon divorced because of her politics.

 She started an Allocodrome in Treichville which is a restaurant that serves fried plantain.
 She met René Sery Koré who was already married but she bought presents for his wife and she agreed that she could become his second polygamous wife.
 However, as far as her supporters were concerned she was his only wife.
 By 1947 she was even more politically active and she was elected to be the President of the women's committee of her local party.
 She had already joined the Rassemblement démocratique africain which was formed in 1946.

 Koré came to notice during the Women's march on Grand-Bassam in 1949.
 They were protesting at the arrest of men including Bernard Dadié, Mathieu Ekra, Jean Baptiste Mokey, Lama Kamara and her husband, René Séry Koré.
-The women set out on 22 December to walk the 40 kilometres from Abidijan to Grand-Bassan.
+The women set out on 22 December to walk the 40 kilometres from Abidjan to Grand-Bassan.
 They travelled in small groups to avoid attention from the authorities.